IbrahimaDIALLOBowe/Unit-21-You-sure-can-attract-a-crowd-/Instructions/README.md

 Solutions

-Compiled and deployed PupperCrowdsale (this acitivity anouncement ask us "The crowdsale will run for 24 weeks" I used 7 minutes instead, due to the activity delivry day.
+Compiled and deployed PupperCrowdsale (this acitivity announcement ask us "The crowdsale will run for 24 weeks" I used 7 minutes instead, due to the activity delivery day.

 ![contract](Images/new.jpg)